Scientists stunned to discover plants beneath mile-deep Greenland ice

-Category: Environment Hits: 3Scientists found frozen plant fossils, preserved under a mile of ice on Greenland.
+Category: Environment Hits: 7Scientists found frozen plant fossils, preserved under a mile of ice on Greenland.
 The discovery helps confirm a new and troubling understanding that the Greenland Ice Sheet has melted entirely during recent warm periods in Earth's history -- like the one we are now creating with human-caused climate change.
 The new study provides strong evidence that Greenland is more sensitive to climate change than previously understood -- and at risk of irreversibly melting.

 Read more https://www.sciencedaily.com/releases/2021/03/210315165639.htm